doitincloud/authserver/README.md

     ./tests

-    #OR you can run individual tests as following
+    #OR you can run individual test as following:

     ./authorization_code_flow
     ./client_credentials_flow